TREEHub2026/LearningServiceDocsharing/index.md

 # Learning Service Lab Sharing

 ## Objective
-This portal is intended to support internal training by providing centralized access to hands-on lab materials used within NTT DATA.
+This portal is intended to support internal training by providing centralized access to hands-on lab materials used within Company.

 ---